Valentin Gendrot: life of an undercover journalist

-In the past, you have taken on the role of manual worker, door-to-door salesperson and Lidl warehouse employee [for Cash Investigation, a French TV show investigating practices at big corporations, broadcast in 2017].
+In the past, you have taken on the role of manual worker, door-to-door salesperson, and Lidl warehouse employee [for Cash Investigation, a French TV show investigating practices at big corporations, broadcast in 2017].
 Is this eighth undercover mission the one that has left the most lasting impression on you?

 Yes, because it lasted two years, as opposed to three months, which was the average, and because I witnessed violence that you don’t see in any other profession.
 When I went undercover at Toyota as a line worker, it was the physical strain that affected me.
 In three months I lost 5-6kg.
-I had pain in my elbows, wrists, shoulders and lower back.
+I had pain in my elbows, wrists, shoulders, and lower back.
 I had 74 seconds to perform my role at my workstation.
 I had to screw bars and cables, to reach under the car and to bend over constantly.
 It was really a kind of choreographed movement that drove me crazy.
 Another undercover mission that really got to me was at Cofidis [a consumer credit company].
 I was in charge of debt collection.
 So basically I was calling people who were over-indebted, unable to get out of debt and that was quite complicated to manage psychologically.
-But in fact, with all these jobs, I realised that you can get used to everything.
+But in fact, with all these jobs, I realized that you can get used to everything.

 Where does this passion for undercover work come from?

-When I was studying journalism in 2011, we analysed Le Quai de Ouistreham (The Night Cleaner) by Florence Aubenas [a renowned reporter for Le Monde who had gone undercover as a cleaner for the book].
+When I was studying journalism in 2011, we analyzed Le Quai de Ouistreham (The Night Cleaner) by Florence Aubenas [a renowned reporter for Le Monde who had gone undercover as a cleaner for the book].
 The approach appealed to me.
 So I did some digging and discovered that other journalists had done it too, including American journalist John Howard Griffin and French writer Albert Londres.
-For me it was crazy because it allowed me to go to places we never see, to go above and beyond the stories we are given and to document reality.
+For me it was crazy because it allowed me to go to places we never see, to go above and beyond the stories we are given, and to document reality.

 What is the secret to your success in these missions?

-Before you start, you need to know where you’re going, to get informed and to read sociology books on workers, for example.
+Before you start, you need to know where you’re going, to get informed, and to read sociology books on workers, for example.
 Then, the best advice is not to invent a story about your life.
 You must always be able to hold on to reality and to talk about your experiences.
 Otherwise in the long run, it will be unsustainable.
 The only thing I erased on my CV was the word journalist, everything else was true.
 Of course, you have to know how to lie, or at least omit giving information.
 But, in the end, the best way to protect yourself is not to talk about yourself, but to get others to talk.
 Something I also like to do is to come off as an idiot.
-Because that can help to lower the defences of the person you are dealing with so that they no longer distrust you.
+Because that can help to lower the defenses of the person you are dealing with so that they no longer distrust you.

 What would be your Holy Grail of a mission?